ewhicher/boomer/content/collections/pages/home.md

     content:
       -
         type: text
-        text: 'Are you focused on innovating and developing new tactics and approaches designed to appeal most strongly to Generation Z and their attitudes towards charitable support?
+        text: 'Are you focused on innovating and developing new tactics and approaches designed to appeal most strongly to Boomer Women and their attitudes towards charitable support?
 Be inspired by our '
       -
         type: text
         marks:
           -
             type: bold
-        text: 'Generation Z Opportunity Areas. '
+        text: 'Boomer Women Opportunity Areas. '
 download: gen-z_tldr-summary.pdf
-published: true
 ---